terrychitter/customer-management-system/README.md

  7. Bootstrap can be added to your project in several ways:
 -**Using npm:**  ```bash npm install bootstrap``` -**Using yarn:** ```bash yarn add bootstrap```
+### Database
+The database file may be found [here](https://github.com/terrychitter/customer-management-system/blob/a65ccb8920d816188ad5829ac44241fee43a5b7f/cms_db.sql).
+Below is a schema of the database.

 ## Configuration
 ### Config Folder